-What started as a side-hustle to a career in architecture soon became a full-time pursuit and lifestyle choice for founder Emily Campbell.
+What started as a side hustle to a career in architecture soon became a full-time pursuit and lifestyle choice for founder Emily Campbell.
 Living with a host of environmental allergies and asthma, Emily found no better natural ingredient source than the wilderness of Newfoundland’s Avalon Peninsula.
-Local flora and terrain, explored on hikes with her dog Staedtler, inspired her to experiment with experience-based scents, which evolved through an iterative process into Brackish, Tertulia, Ground, Boreal and Tuckamore—the core of Yorabode’s scent palette.
+Local flora and terrain, explored on hikes with her dog Staedtler, inspired her to experiment with experience-based scents, which evolved through an iterative process into Brackish, Tertulia, Ground, Boreal, Tuckamore, Heather and Foray—the core of Yorabode’s scent palette.

 “As an architect, I was used to designing with the big picture in mind—I considered materials, forms and experience to create beautiful and functional homes.
 I use those same skills now, but my attention is focused on a different sense (scent) and scale.
 Ultimately though, I’m still after the same result, wellbeing at home.”

 Yorabode’s belief is that simple products, thoughtfully made in small batches with wild ingredients, can inspire everyday wellness and connect us to ourselves and the natural world around us.
 Everything at Yorabode is taken with the lens that the best things take time, and unfold naturally — like the process of enfleurage, where botanicals release their infused magic over several weeks.

 Packaging, processes and raw ingredients are carefully considered to minimize Yorabode’s impact on the planet.
 The team forages responsibly so the choice plants can continue to produce the aromatic botanicals we love and we offer a RE.
 USE. program where you can return our vessels and get $1 off their replacement.